NutraSoft food manufacturing ERP software

 • Not tracking labor at the batch or SKU level

-What Can You Do With This Information?
+What You Can Do With This Information

-When you calculate direct labor cost per unit accurately, you unlock strategic advantages:
+When you calculate direct labor cost per unit accurately, you unlock strategic advantages: price based on real costs, identify top-performing products, improve shift scheduling, reduce waste, justify investment in automation or training, and prepare for audits with confidence.

 NutraSoft: Labor Costing Made Simple